 Apply to PhD

-Prospective students are required to open a Slate account to APPLY ONLINE (the application platform will reopen in December 2019).
+Prospective students are required to open a Slate account to APPLY ONLINE.
 Please check the necessary documents below and read the Frequently Asked Questions.

-- Transcript and Diploma: Scanned copies of your current academic transcript and any completed diploma (BSc, MSc, etc.) in PDF format.
-An English explanation is required for transcripts that are not written in English.
+Scanned copies of your current academic transcript and any other transcript from your past degree (BSc, MSc, etc.) in PDF format

 - A scan of an unofficial transcript or other record of grades may be uploaded to the application website.